 Financial assets and financial liabilities at fair value through profit or loss are measured initially at fair value, with transaction costs recognised in the statement of comprehensive income.
-Loans and receivables and other financial liabilities are measured initially at fair value plus transaction costs that are directly attributable to the acquisition or issue.
+Loans and receivables, available-for-sale financial assets and other financial liabilities are measured initially at fair value plus transaction costs that are directly attributable to the acquisition or issue.

-(IV) Subsequent Measurement
+(IV) Subsequent measurement

 After initial measurement, the Fund measures financial instruments which are classified as at fair value through profit or loss at fair value.

-Subsequent changes in the fair value of those financial instruments are recorded in "Net (loss)/gain on financial instruments at fair value through profit or loss".
-Interest earned and dividend revenue elements of such instruments are recorded separately in "Interest income" and "Dividend income", respectively.
+Subsequent changes in the fair value of those financial instruments are recorded in "Net gain/(loss) from financial instruments at fair value through profit or loss" in the consolidated statement of comprehensive income.
+Interest earned and dividend revenue elements of such instruments are recorded separately in "Interest income" and "Dividend income from investment securities available-for-sale", respectively.